mitodl/unified-ecommerce/README-keycloak.md

 # Keycloak Integration

-The APISIX Compose file includes a Keycloak instance that you can use for authentication instead of spinning up a separate one or using one of the deployed instances. _By default, however, it doesn't work._ Some configuration is required, so by default this will start and then fail to configure itself and stop.
+The APISIX Compose file includes a Keycloak instance that you can use for authentication instead of spinning up a separate one or using one of the deployed instances.
+It's not enabled by default, but you can run it if you prefer not to run your own Keycloak instance.

 ## Default Settings